gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Aright!"
 Gumption shouted,
 then, "Oh no!"
-as Dockety's feet screeched across the cobbles like fingernails on a blackboard.
+as Dockety's feet screeched across the cobbles.
 The flying machine was so powerful that it was pushing Dockety backward!

 Maddy and Gumption braced their shoulders against the bot's back.
 Their boots scrabbled on the cobblestones.
-The bot's whole body was vibrating so much that Maddy expected parts to start falling off, but it was working—the wind from the rotor was clearing the smoke!
+The bot's whole body vibrated so much that Maddy expected parts to start falling off, but it was working—the wind from the rotor was clearing the smoke!